MySocialApp/docker-elasticsearch/README.md

 # docker-elasticsearch

+You can find here a docker container we're using at [MySocialApp](https://mysocialapp.io) (iOS and Android social app builder - SaaS)

 Ready to use, lean and highly configurable Elasticsearch container image.

 [![Docker Repository on Quay.io](https://quay.io/repository/pires/docker-elasticsearch/status "Docker Repository on Quay.io")](https://quay.io/repository/pires/docker-elasticsearch)